devopsacademyau/academy/classes/01class/exercises/c01-aws02/jayanath/README.md

 - Add a brief descrition of the challenges you faced:
 ```
 1. Creating S3 from AWS CLI in outside region us-east-1 needs location constraints specified.
-2. Had to create a bucket policy and secure the bucket to be private
+2. Secure the bucket to be private.
-3. Had to use canonical user ID to avoid using AWS account ID
-4. Had to attach S3ReadOnly managed policy to our instance profile role
+3. Use an instance profile with a role with appropriate permissions to access S3.

 ```